Ad Auctions for LLMs via Retrieval Augmented Generation: Preliminaries

 \section{Preliminaries}

 We now formally define the model behind LLM auctions for ad allocation via RAG.
 Consider a set of ads indexed by $[n] = \{1,2,\ldots, n\}$, where each ad $i$ is provided by an advertiser.
 (We will refer to the ad and advertiser interchangeably for simplicity.)
 We often write $\ad_i$ to denote the $i$-th ad for clarity.
-Each advertiser $\adv_i$ has a private valuation $v_i$ for being clicked.
+Each advertiser $\adv_i$ has a private valuation $v_i$ for its ad to be clicked.
 Each advertiser, possibly strategically, submits a bid $b_i$ to be shown in the output in the LLM and to maximize its own payoff, which will be defined shortly.
 We write $x$ to denote a user query (a prompt), $y$ to denote the output generated from the LLM, and $y^{(i:j)}$ to denote the sub-sequence of $y$ from $i$-th token to $j$-th token.
 We use boldface to denote a vector, \eg $\b = (b_1,b_2,\ldots, b_n)$ is the vector of bids.

-When a user enters a query $x$ into the LLM, an auction mechanism $\Mec$ selects an ad $a_i$ advertise, and generates an output $y_i$ that includes a mention of ad $a_i$ along with a hyperlink.
-We assume that once the ad $a_i$ to advertise is decided, the generation of $y_i$ is independent of the auction mechanism and the bids $\b$.
+When a user enters a query $x$ into the LLM, \ssedit{an auction mechanism} \SLcomment{Do we need to introduce this $\Mec$ notation here?
+It doesn't seem to be used in the main body of the paper, maybe only in the appendices.} selects an ad $a_i$ to advertise, and generates an output $y_i$ that includes a mention of ad $a_i$ along with a hyperlink. \ssedit{By design}, once the ad $a_i$ to advertise is decided, the generation of $y_i$ is independent of the auction and bids $\b$.\SLcomment{nit: I don't think this is actually an assumption.
+I think we can write "By design" instead.}

 \paragraph{Retrieval augmented generation}To build some intuition on how an LLM auction would operate under the RAG framework, we first recap how the original formulation of RAG proceeds given a set of documents~\citep{lewis2020retrieval}.
 Given a query $x$, suppose there exists a set of documents $\{z_1,z_2,\ldots, z_n\}$ that can be used to inform the output of the LLM.
 Under RAG, the output follows the generative model: